DTLaboratory/dtlaboratory.github.io/index.md

 In DT Lab, Each DT:

-  * computes its own state
+  * Computes its own state
-  * receives continuous input from counterparts
+  * Receives continuous input from counterparts
-  * is independently addressable - ask any DT about its state any time
+  * Is independently addressable - ask any DT about its state any time

 ## DT Lab Quick Start